Devizes: Transport

-Devizes has bus connections to surrounding towns including Swindon (via Avebury), Trowbridge, Salisbury, Bath and Chippenham, each of which have rail services.
-Devizes also has a daily National Express coach service to and from London Victoria, via Heathrow Airport.
-There is a regular bus service to and from Stonehenge.

-Devizes is approximately 15 mi from the M4.
-Several main roads pass through the town, including the A360, A361 and A342.

 The Kennet and Avon Canal was built under the direction of John Rennie between 1794 and 1810, linking Devizes with Bristol and London.
 Near Devizes the canal rises 237 ft by means of 29 locks, 16 of them in a straight line at Caen Hill.
 In the early days the canal was lit by gas lights at night, enabling boats to negotiate the locks at any time of day.
 The canal fell into disuse after the coming of the railways in the 1840s, but was restored between 1970 and 2003 for leisure uses.
 The Kennet and Avon Canal Trust run a museum at The Wharf in Devizes.
 The town is the starting point of the annual Devizes to Westminster International Canoe Marathon.

 National Cycle Route 4 follows the canal towpath through the town.

 Education

 Devizes School, a secondary school with a sixth form, takes pupils from the town and surrounding area.
-It is situated in the grounds of the Southbroom House estate and the Grade II listed house forms its administrative core.
+It is situated in the grounds of the Southbroom House estate and the grade II listed house forms its administrative core.

-Downland School is a Community Special School for boys aged 11–16.
-Braeside is an outdoor education centre run by Wiltshire Council.

-Devizes has six primary schools: St Joseph's Catholic Primary School, Southbroom St James Academy, Southbroom Infants' School, Wansdyke Community School, Nursteed Community Primary School and The Trinity CofE (VA) Primary School.
-Nearby is Rowde CofE Primary Academy in the adjacent village of Rowde.

-Long Street has had a number of private schools, beginning in the 18th century and proliferating in the 19th.
-Brownston House, a Grade I listed building, was the home of Miss Bidwell's Ladies Boarding School from 1859 to 1901.
+Brownston House, a grade I listed building, was the home of Miss Bidwell's Ladies Boarding School from 1859 to 1901.
 A private Devizes Grammar School was established in Heathcote House in 1874 by the Reverend S.S.
 Pugh and carried on until 1919 by his twin sons.

-The closest third-level institution is the University of Bath.